 There are primarily two types of workforce planning: strategic and operational.
 Let us go over some of the workforce planning definitions.

 A strategic workforce plan is developed to help the organization achieve its long-term vision.
 Strategic workforce planning is created by designing a process that proactively anticipates future human resource requirements.
-It will ensure that the organization has a quality workforce needed to meet its business goals.
-It :
+It will ensure that the organization has a highly skilled workforce needed to meet its business goals.
+It assists in the following: